Excerpt from the OH&S Canada magazine

 (i) will not tip, collapse or fall.”

-Mintech Marketing Inc. was also found guilty of a violation of the Ontario Occupational health and Safety Act (OHSA) section 25, subsection 1(c) which states,
+Mintech Marketing Inc. was also found guilty of a contravention of the Ontario Occupational health and Safety Act (OHSA) section 25, subsection 1(c) which states,

 “An employer shall ensure that,